KarmaConfigs/page/license/README.md

 - Using any code from any class with Private GSA code tag<br>
 with the correspondent permission ( GSA allowed you to use )<br>
 that code, will require a link to our discord and to [KarmaConfigs](https://www.spigotmc.org/members/karmaconfigs.730858/)

+- Modifying the code from any class with Private GSA code tag<br>
+is totally forbidden, even with the permission of GSA to use the code